 The Philippine Crop Insurance Corporation offers livestock insurance:

-- Premium: approximately 3–5% of insured value per crop cycle for hogs (insured value typically ₱8,000–₱15,000 per head)
+- Premium: approximately 3–5% of insured value per crop cycle per pig (insured value typically ₱8,000–₱15,000 per head)

 - Government subsidizes 50–60% of premium for registered smallhold raisers (under RA 10000, the PCIC Charter)

-- Now covers ASF-related deaths — this is a significant policy update from the post-2019 period when ASF was initially excluded
+- Now covers ASF-related deaths.
+This is a significant policy update from the post-2019 period when ASF was initially excluded

 - Also covers: natural disasters (typhoon, flood), other diseases, accidents

-- Subsidized premium can be as low as ₱150–₱400 per head per cycle — far cheaper than one dead pig
+- Subsidized premium can be as low as ₱150–₱400 per head per cycle, far cheaper than one dead pig

 - Payout: indemnity within approximately 60 days of approved claim